 When terminating a contract it is critical to determine if you can end it in the first place.
-A contract will usually have a termination clause which will detail if, when and how you can terminate the agreement.
+A contract will usually have a cancellation or termination clause which will detail if, when and how you can terminate the agreement.
 For example, a 6 month assured shorthold tenancy agreement converting to a rolling periodic can’t be terminated during the 6 month initial term by either party but can be terminated afterwards by the landlord or tenant serving a notice.
-A contract without a termination clause will simply lapse till the end of the term but it might be possible to negotiate an early termination with the other side.
+A contract without termination provisions will simply lapse till the end of the term but it might be possible to negotiate an early termination with the other side.
 However, this option will only be available if the other side is willing to negotiate and you may be liable for early termination damages.

 Is there any confidential information involved under the terms of your contract?

 Ending an agreement may not release a party from their contractual obligations such as confidentiality obligations.
 This means that a party who has received confidential information under an agreement may need to protect it post-termination.
 Non-disclosure agreements have survivorship clauses to protect confidential information if ever the receiving party ceases to exist (e.g. insolvency) as alternatively the information received by a defunct business could be disclosed by its former employees.
 The disclosing party might also request all copies of the confidential information before the termination of the agreement.

 Will you have future relations with the other party?